 Around 2008, there was a difficult transition from the tradition of keyword stuffing to a more intuitive keyword algorithm.
 Keywords were still important, but not in the same way.
 For example, instead of stuffing as many keywords in as possible, search engines looked for keywords in important places.
 That meant creating keyword-rich tags, headers, sub-headers and copy, but making the website more user-friendly.
 Links also played a big part.
 Inbound links – or backlinks – are links that direct customers and search engines to your website.
 For example, if someone used information from your website in a blog post, and then put a hyperlink to your website, that would create a inbound link.
 The more inbound links to your website the more relevant the content.

 Search engines now have much more advanced algorithms to determine which websites rank well.
 Google has lead the way on this and is now – by far – the most popular search engine.
 To rank in 2018, you have to answer the question that the person using the search engine is asking.
 Everything typed into a search engine is some form of information query, whether the searcher is looking for a new pair of shoes, or the latest weather update.
 With that in mind, writing for SEO is all about answering questions.
 Search engines want to match the searcher with the best possible website to answer their query.
 It is still important to get your keywords into the title element and body content and less important, but still useful, to get them into the H1 tag, H2 tag, meta description and image description.
+Check out Audio Concierge who SEO Astell & Kern UK products for an example.

 Fresh Content Is King

 You’ve probably heard the phrase “content is king” before.
 Well now it’s all about fresh content.
 Search engines focus on websites that regularly update their website with information, whether that’s news, blog posts, new pages.
 An easy and popular way to create fresh content is by creating a blog.
 Make a list of all the questions that you regularly get asked and answer those questions in blog posts.
 If someone has asked you a question about your business, you can bet someone else has typed that question into Google.
 Also remember to share this content on social media and around your network.
 Creating inbound links is still useful in SEO today.
+Check out The Fab Lab to see quality content.

 SEO Writing Checklist